 When packing a backpack, it’s important that you do it the right way because a poorly packed backpack will be frustrating, uncomfortable, and will make you work harder when hiking.

 First off remember to distribute your weight evenly between your entire group because there are some items that won’t need to be carried by each member, such as tents and cookware.

-How to Pack the Bottom of Your Pack
+How to Pack the Bottom of Your Backpack

 When it comes to packing your backpack, the bottom of your pack is generally where your sleeping bag goes along with anything else you can fit preferably things that you won’t need until you’re setting up camp.

-How to Pack the Center of Your Pack
+How to Pack the Center of Your Backpack

 The center of your pack obviously holds most of the gear.
 When loading the center of your pack you want to place the heaviest gear like food, water, and cookware, as low and as close to your back as possible.